sh-dv/hat.sh/docs/docs.md

 <hr style="height: 1px">

-### Why the app asks for my private key in the public key encryption mode"?
+### Why the app asks for my private key in the public key encryption mode?

 Because Hat.sh uses authenticated encryption.
 For verification and decryption, the recepient must provide the public key that belongs to the sender, this way can verify that the encrypted file was not tampered with, and was sent from the sender.